-Cover the slow cooker and cook on low for 8-9 hours until the beef is tender.
+Cover the slow cooker and cook on low for 8 to 9 hours until the beef is tender.

 Stir in the green beans and the pasta.
 Increase heat to high and cover the crockpot.
-Cook for 10-13 minutes longer until the pasta is tender.
+Cook for 10 to 13 minutes longer until the pasta is tender.

 If you have a new, hotter cooking crockpot, cook on low for 6 1/2 to 8 hours until the beef is tender, then add the pasta and beans.